Guide for Authors

 The fact that all manuscripts are reviewed through "Blind Review" has a direct influence on the publication quality.
-This process ensures confidentiality by objective and independent review.
-The review process at GORM is carried out on the principle of double blind review.
+This process ensures confidentiality by an objective and independent review.
+The review process at GORM is carried out on the principle of double-blind review.
 Reviewers do not contact the authors directly, and their reviews and comments are processed through the journal management system.
-In this process, the reviewer views on the evaluation forms and full texts are assigned to the author(s) by the editor.
-Therefore, the reviewers doing review for GORM are supposed to bear the following ethical responsibilities:
+In this process, the reviewer's views on the evaluation forms and full texts are assigned to the author(s) by the editor.
+Therefore, the reviewers doing a review for GORM are supposed to bear the following ethical responsibilities:

 - Agree to review only in their subject of expertise.

 - Review in an unbiased and confidential manner.

 - Inform the editor of the journal if they think that they encounter a conflict of interests and decline to review the manuscript during the review process.